OSGConnect/connectbook/FsurfRemote/AnonymizeImages.md

-[title]: - "Anonymizing Images"
+[title]: - "Anonymizing Scans"

 In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing by `fsurf`.
-Images can be anonymized and deidentified before they are uploaded to OSG servers as described in this article on anonymizing images.
+Scans can be anonymized and deidentified before they are uploaded to OSG servers as described in this article.

-You can use a local FreeSurfer installation to prepare your scans.
-First, on your local machine import into FreeSurfer your image by running
+You should use a [local FreeSurfer installation](http://freesurfer.net/fswiki/DownloadAndInstall) to prepare your scans.
+First, on your local machine import your scan into FreeSurfer by running

       $ recon-all -subject SUBJECT -i PATH_TO_MGZ_INPUT_FILE

 Here, `recon-all` is the `FreeSurfer` command line tool, the argument `SUBJECT` is the name of the subject, and the argument `PATH_TO_MGZ_INPUT_FILE` is the full path to the input file.
 The above command produces a single compressed image file `001.mgz` under the directory `subjects/SUBJECT/mri/orig`.
-Now deface the image `001.mgz` to `SUBJECT_defaced.mgz` with the `mri_deface` command as follows,
+Now use `mri_deface` to deface the image as follows,

       $ cd  ${FREESURFER_HOME}/average
       $ mri_deface ../subjects/SUBJECT/mri/orig/001.mgz  \